Integrating Megaport with Snowflake on AWS

 You will then need to connect to a Direct Connect Gateway.
 For details on connecting to various types of gateways, see Working with Direct Connect gateways - AWS Direct Connect.

 To achieve redundancy for the connectivity portion of this solution, establish an additional VXC to a diverse edge router within the AWS environment.
-Follow the Integrating Megaport with Snowflake Data Warehousing on AWS procedure from step 3, and choose the alternate Diversity Zone (identified by the orange circle icon) when choosing the AWS region.
+Follow the Integrating Megaport with Snowflake Data Warehousing on AWS procedure from step 3, and choose the alternate Diversity Zone (identified by the blue circle icon) when choosing the AWS region.

 The Diversity Zones identified in the Megaport Portal only refer to AWS edge router locations, and not to the Availability Zones within the AWS infrastructure.